How Long Does It Take For Diabetes To Cause Peripheral Neuropathy?

 As one of the more common secondary health conditions to emerge from uncontrolled diabetes, peripheral neuropathy starts to develop sooner than many people realize.

 Believed to be caused by chronic exposure to elevated blood glucose levels, symptoms of diabetic neuropathy emerge as damage interferes with the transmission of impulses from the peripheral nerves to the spinal cord and brain.
-While many people think that the disease begins when they first notice changes in the sensation of their feet and toes, the true onset of peripheral neuropathy actually occurs long before any symptoms can be felt.
-Because of this, pinpointing the specific time when the disease starts can be challenging, as the majority of patients do not seek medical attention for their neuropathy until they begin to experience symptoms.
+While many people think that the disease begins when they first notice changes in the sensation of their feet and toes, the true onset of peripheral neuropathy occurs long before any symptoms can be noticed.

 • Minor numbness or tingling to the toes or feet that comes and goes